scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

 where :math:`SS_q=\sum_{i=1}^{N_{obs}}[F^{obs}(i) - F(i, q)]^2` is the sum-of-squares error (:math:`N_{obs}` is the number of data points).
 This is consistent with the observations being independent and normally distributed with :math:`F^{obs}(i)\sim\mathit{N}(F(i;q), \sigma^2)`.
 As the observation error variance :math:`\sigma^2` is unknown in many cases, we will often include it as part of the inference process.

 Direct evaluation of (:ref:`eqnbayes`) is often computationally untenable due to the integral in the denominator.
 To avoid the issues that arise due to quadrature, we alternatively employ Markov Chain Monte Carlo (MCMC) methods.
 In MCMC, we use sampling based Metropolis algorithms :cite:`metropolis1953equation` whose stationary distribution is the posterior density :math:`\pi(q|F^{obs}(i))`.
 What this means is that we sample parameter values, evaluate the numerator of Bayes' equation (:ref:`eqnbayes`), and accept or reject parameter values using a Metropolis algorithm.
-A basic description of the Metropolis approach is outlined in a later section as well as a list of available algorithms within pymcmcstat.
+More details regarding Metropolis algorithms are provided in a later section.

 Basic Example
 -------------